 (2) Net lending/borrowing is the sum of operating balance and the net disposal of non-financial assets.

-(3) The net disposal of financial assets is the differential of financial assets and acquisition of financial assets.
+(3) The net disposal of financial assets is the differential of disposal of financial assets and acquisition of financial assets.

-(4) An amount of Rls.
+(4) In 1381, an amount of Rls.
 2,277 billion (Rls.
 999.4 billion for the Ministry of Energy participation papers and Rls.
-1,277.6 billion for Ministry of Road and Transportation participation papers) should be added.
+1,277.6 billion for the Ministry of Road and Transportation participation papers) should be added.

-(5) Use of revolving funds in monthly periods included in this column.
-Moreover, in the approved figures for 1382, economization together with implementation of the budget (Rls.
-10,955.5 billion) appeared under other section.
+(5) Use of revolving funds in monthly periods is included in this column.
+Moreover, in the approved figures for 1382, economization along with implementation of the budget (Rls.
+10,955.5 billion) appeared under "other" section.